kubernetes/kubernetes/docs/devel/development.md

 # -v (verbose) can be added if you want streaming output instead of only
 # seeing the output of failed commands.

-# -ctl can be used to quickly call kubectl against your e2e cluster.
+# -ctl can be used to quickly call lmktfyctl against your e2e cluster.
 Useful for
 # cleaning up after a failed test or viewing logs.
 Use -v to avoid supressing
-# kubectl output.
+# lmktfyctl output.
 go run hack/e2e.go -v -ctl='get events'
 go run hack/e2e.go -v -ctl='delete pod foobar'
 ```